-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Years ended September 30, 2016 and 2015
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six month period ended March 31, 2017 and 2016 (Unaudited)

 1. Nature of Operations

 Electrovaya Inc. ("Electrovaya" or the "Company") and its subsidiaries (the "Group"), designs, develops and manufactures proprietary Lithium Ion SuperPolymer® batteries, battery systems, and battery-related products for energy storage, clean electric transportation and other specialized applications.
 Electrovaya, through its fully owned subsidiary, Litarion GmbH, also produces cells, electrodes and SEPARIONTM ceramic separators and has manufacturing capacity of about 500MWh/annum.
 Electrovaya is a technology focused company with extensive IP.
 Headquartered in Ontario, Canada, Electrovaya has production facilities in Canada and Germany with customers around the globe.